jgoyette-booth/Final_Project/README.md

 Treat 3–5% as the realistic post-COVID savings baseline, not the pre-pandemic 6–8% Monitor CPI/PCE, revolving credit growth, and consumer sentiment as early-warning indicators Advisors should initiate savings conversations when sentiment drops, that's when clients are most receptive

+We used GenAI (specifically ChatGPT) to do a lot of our heavy lifting for coding.
+The primary use was to provide functions or outputs that we wanted and to return code that could be directly used in our file.
+Secondary uses included helping us interpret error messages, debugging those errors, and suggesting alternative functions or approaches that might improve our EDA.
+Finally, in some cases where we were unsure how to interpret the data (we are not economists), ChatGPT was used to provide a brief explanation of how to understand certain data points and their economic meaning.